Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 PACT_BROKER_BASE_URL = "https://yourorg.pactflow.io"

-Note the use of enabled_tools to restrict which contract-testing capabilities the agent can invoke — a sensible default for preventing accidental deployment recordings in development.
+Note the use of enabled_tools to restrict which contract-testing capabilities the agent can invoke.
+This is a sensible default for preventing accidental deployment recordings in development.
+If you are using the OSS broker, remove contract-testing_generate_pact_test and contract-testing_review_pact_test from the list, as these require PactFlow Cloud.

 In the TUI, run /mcp to confirm the SmartBear server is connected and its tools are discoverable.